 Humans will travel from Earth to Mars in a roughly six to nine-month transit window.

-Cameras can capture human behavior and procedures on board during transit to identify areas for improvement when we go to the moon.
+Cameras can capture human behavior and procedures on board during transit to the moon to identify areas for improvement.

 3 years